- Founders in the Cloud

 Obsessing on competitors – The biggest competitor for startups is most often themselves.
 Focus on obsessing on customers instead.

 Pretty pitch decks – Much like branding, it feels productive but this is a time vortex.
-Just stick with the facts and a compelling story.
+Just stick with the facts and learn to tell a compelling story.

 Brown M&M's – Just checking if you are still reading 😉